zeek/zeek/script-reference/types.rst

     Note how the modification to arguments can be seen by remaining hook handlers.

-    The return value of a hook call is an implicit :bro:type:`bool` value with ``T`` meaning that all handlers for the hook were executed and ``F`` meaning that only some of the handlers may have executed due to one handler body exiting as a result of a ``break`` statement.
+    The return value of a hook call is an implicit :zeek:type:`bool` value with ``T`` meaning that all handlers for the hook were executed and ``F`` meaning that only some of the handlers may have executed due to one handler body exiting as a result of a ``break`` statement.

-.. bro:type:: file
+.. zeek:type:: file

     Bro supports writing to files, but not reading from them (to read from files see the :doc:`/frameworks/input`).
 Files
-    can be opened using either the :bro:id:`open` or :bro:id:`open_for_append` built-in functions, and closed using the :bro:id:`close` built-in function.
+    can be opened using either the :zeek:id:`open` or :zeek:id:`open_for_append` built-in functions, and closed using the :zeek:id:`close` built-in function.
 For example, declare, open, and write to a file and finally close it like: